-- 10.13 This Council will not use the approach suggested by CIPFA of using the lowest rating from all three rating agencies to determine creditworthy counterparties.
-The Sector creditworthiness service does though, use ratings from all three agencies, but by using a risk weighted scoring system, does not give undue preponderance to just one agency's ratings. - 10.14 All credit ratings will be monitored as new information comes to light.
-The Council is alerted to changes to ratings of all three agencies through its use of the Sector creditworthiness service. - if a downgrade results in the counterparty/investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of Credit Ratings the Council will be advised of information in movements in Credit Default Swap against the iTraxx benchmark and other market data on a weekly basis.
-Extreme market movements may result in downgrade of an institution or removal from the Councils lending list. - 10.15 Sole reliance will not be placed on the use of this external service.
-In addition this Council will also use market data and market information, information on government support for banks and the credit ratings of that government support.
+- 10.14 This Council will not use the approach suggested by CIPFA of using the lowest rating from all three rating agencies to determine creditworthy counterparties.
+The Sector creditworthiness service does though, use ratings from all three agencies, but by using a risk weighted scoring system, does not give undue preponderance to just one agency's ratings. - 10.15 All credit ratings will be monitored as new information comes to light.
+The Council is alerted to changes to ratings of all three agencies through its use of the Sector creditworthiness service:- - if a downgrade results in the counterparty/investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of Credit Ratings the Council will be advised of information in movements in Credit Default Swap against the iTraxx benchmark and other market data on a weekly basis.
+Extreme market movements may result in downgrade of an institution or removal from the Councils lending list. - 10.16 Sole reliance will not be placed on the use of this external service.
+In addition this Council will also use market data and market information, information on government support for banks and the credit ratings of that government support. - 10.17 The Local Authority Mortgage Scheme (LAMS) The Council is considering participating in the cash backed mortgage scheme which requires the Council to place a matching five year deposit to the life of the indemnity.
+This investment is an integral part of the policy initiative and is outside the criteria above.